fangchun007/TestForMPC/README.md

 ## Introduction

-In this project, we aim to develop a model predictive controller (MPC) to drive the vehicle around a track in Udacity's [simulator](https://github.com/udacity/self-driving-car-sim/releases).
+In this project, we aim to develop a model predictive controller (MPC) to drive the vehicle around a track in Udacity's [simulator](https://github.com/udacity/self-driving-car-sim/releases), which communicates telemetry and track waypoints via websocket.
+As a return, MPC produces a steering value and a acceleration/deceleration value and send them back to the simultor to control the vehicle.

 ## The Model

+The model we used here is a kinematic bicycle model.

 ```
     State vector: [x, y, psi, v, cte, epsi]